-Budapest, Hungary – Hungary won’t take part in next year’s Eurovision song contest, Budapest-based Le Courrier d’Europe Centrale reported on Tuesday, citing local sources.
+Budapest, Hungary – Hungary won’t take part in the 2020 Eurovision song contest, Budapest-based Le Courrier d’Europe Centrale reported on Tuesday, citing local sources.

 Rumours had started circulating about Hungary’s possible withdrawal from the 2020 Eurovision after the Hungarian national broadcaster (MTVA) published the rules and regulations for next year’s edition of “A Dal”, the traditional domestic selection contest, which made no mention of the Eurovision contest.

 The Hungarian national broadcaster MTVA eventually issued the following statement: “Instead of taking part in the Eurovision Song Contest in 2020, we will support the valuable productions created by the talents of Hungarian pop music directly”.